pypa/hatch/README.rst

 ------------

-Hatch is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports 3.5+ and PyPy.
+Hatch is distributed on `PyPI`_ as a universal wheel and is available on Linux/macOS and Windows and supports Python 3.5+ and PyPy.

 .. code-block:: bash